Reunited in Rotorua: Pidge the 29-year-old kererū returns to Rainbow Springs after 24 years

 One hundred per cent of visitor entry fees go directly to the National Kiwi Recovery Trust to support the hatchery's conservation work.

-There will be five tours per day, with the last tour at 1pm and visitors can make bookings and find more information on the website: www.nationalkiwihatchery.org.nz.
+There will be five tours each day, with the last tour at 1pm and visitors can make bookings and find more information on the website: www.nationalkiwihatchery.org.nz.

 While the National Kiwi Hatchery is in the Rainbow Springs complex, only the hatchery is reopening.
 Rainbow Springs does not yet have a reopening date.